Skip to content

 In most cases, students do best by taking MAP® Growth™ tests that correlate with their grade level.

-However, there are some situations where it may be appropriate to transition a child to a higher-level test early.
+However, there are some situations where it may be appropriate to transition a student to a higher-level test early.

-When deciding whether to transition a gifted and talented student from their current level to the next higher level, it’s important to balance the testing experience against the need for a student to take a test that has a sufficient scale to provide useful results.
+When deciding whether to transition a Gifted & Talented student from their current level to the next higher level, it’s important to balance the testing experience against the need for a student to take a test that has a sufficient scale to provide useful results.

 Transitioning from K-2 to 2-5 Math

-Generally, it is not recommended that kindergarteners and 1st grade students take MAP Growth 2–5 Math because MAP Growth 2-5 includes math terminology that they are not familiar with yet.
+Generally, it’s not recommended that kindergartners and 1st grade students take MAP Growth 2-5 Math because MAP Growth 2-5 includes terminology that they are not familiar with yet.

 MAP Growth K-2 Mathematics provides useful information for instruction for students working up to the level of an average, end-of-year 4th grader.